 Background and Program Description

 Moldova is one of Europe’s poorest countries.
 In 2006, it had one of the highest numbers of orphanages in Europe.
-However, most of the children living in the orphanages were not orphans, but were separated from their parents by poverty.
+However, most of the children living in the orphanages were not orphans but were separated from their parents by poverty.

-Lumos’ work in Moldova created new policies, strategy, legislative change and capacity building.
+Lumos’ work in Moldova created new policies, strategy, legislative change, and capacity building.
 Lumos also led in the development of a national strategy of inclusive education.
 This was essential, as many disabled children were separated from their parents to live in residential homes, often far from home.

-With a strong commitment from the Moldovan government, the past decade saw a decrease in the number of children living in orphanages by 86%, the number of children with disabilities living in residential schools by 76%, while the number of children in family and community-based care increased by 219%.
+With a strong commitment from the Moldovan government, the past decade saw a decrease in the number of children living in orphanages by 86%, the number of children with disabilities living in residential schools by 76%, while the number of children in the family and community-based care increased by 219%.
 In addition, the number of children with disabilities educated in inclusive mainstream schools increased by 729% by 2016.